wir963/sge/README.md

 # sge

-This profile configures [Snakemake](https://snakemake.readthedocs.io/en/stable/) to run on (Sun) Grid Engine.
+This profile configures [Snakemake](https://snakemake.readthedocs.io/en/stable/) to run on the UCL Computer Science (Sun) Grid Engine.

+## Change log to run on UCL CS Cluster

 ## Setup